NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 });
 ```

-## Script 2: Visualizing PCA Results
+## Script 2: Visualizing PCA Results and K-Means Classification

+### Part 1: Visualizing PCA Results

-After the export completes, run this second script to visualize the results:
+After the export completes, run this second script to visualize the Principal Components:

 ```javascript
 // Load the original hyperspectral image, selecting bands for RGB visualization